DataDog/documentation/content/en/account_management/billing/aws.md

 ### CloudWatch Metric Streams with Kinesis Data Firehose

-You can optionally [forward CloudWatch Metric Streams to Datadog with the Kinesis Data Firehose][8].
-If you use this method, you must manage all rules for including and excluding namespaces in the streams using the CloudWatch Metric Streams configuration in your AWS accounts.
-Namespace defaults and account-level settings in the Datadog AWS integration page only apply to the default API polling approach.
+You can optionally [send CloudWatch metrics to Datadog using CloudWatch Metric Streams and Kinesis Data Firehose][8] instead of using the default API polling method.
+If your organization uses the CloudWatch Metric Streams with Kinesis method, AWS resource exclusion rules defined in the Datadog AWS integration page do not apply.
+You must manage all rules for including and excluding metric namespaces or specific metric names in the CloudWatch Metric Streams configuration in your AWS accounts.

 ## Troubleshooting